-- (2) Each Mobile Food Truck shall comply with all applicable City, State, and federal requirements including those related to licensing and operating in the public right-of- - (3) Each Mobile Food Truck may remain in place for up to seven consecutive calendar days, and shall not occupy more than 10 percent of the required off-street parking spaces for the principal use on the subject property, unless an approved Temporary Use Permit provides for a longer time period or occupancy of a larger portion of the property. - (4) Each Mobile Food Truck operator shall provide trash receptacles sized to meet expected demand and shall remove them after the Mobile Food Truck completes serving food.
+- (2) Each Mobile Food Truck shall comply with all applicable City, State, and federal requirements including those related to licensing and operating in the public right-ofway, and shall be in good operating condition. - (3) Each Mobile Food Truck may remain in place for up to seven consecutive calendar days, and shall not occupy more than 10 percent of the required off-street parking spaces for the principal use on the subject property, unless an approved Temporary Use Permit provides for a longer time period or occupancy of a larger portion of the property. - (4) Each Mobile Food Truck operator shall provide trash receptacles sized to meet expected demand and shall remove them after the Mobile Food Truck completes serving food.

-D. Sales and Leasing Office
+D. Sales and Leasing Office426